cofinalsubnets/graham/README.md

 Graham
 ------

-Graham is a small-but-strong testing library based on Mallow - in fact it _is_ Mallow, with a tweaked DSL and some extra exception handling, bundled with a trivial pretty printer and a helper for Rake tasks.
-It was written to handle Mallow's unit tests because:
+Graham is a small-but-strong testing library based on Mallow, with a heavily tweaked DSL and some extra exception handling, bundled with a trivial pretty printer and a helper for Rake tasks.
+It was written to handle Mallow's unit tests out of sheer perversity and also because:
 * Test::Unit was too ugly
 * TestRocket was too minimal
 * RSpec was too verbose (not to mention ridiculous overkill)